ArnaudBarre/downwind/README.md

 ## Configuration

-This is optional and can be used to customize the default theme, disable core plugins, add new plugins, shortcuts or a safelist.
+This is optional and can be used to customize the default theme, disable core rules, add new rules, shortcuts or a safelist.

 The file should be name `downwind.config.ts`.